Cindric starts new season with big Xfinity win at Daytona - WTMJ

 AP Auto Racing Writer

 DAYTONA BEACH, Fla.
-(AP) — Austin Cindric opened his Xfinity Series title defense with a Saturday night victory at Daytona International Speedway that could count as the biggest of his blossoming career.
+(AP) — Austin Cindric launched his bid for a second consecutive Xfinity Series title with a victory in Saturday night’s season opener at Daytona International Speedway.

-Cindric got a push to the lead at the start of two-lap overtime from AJ Allmendinger that gave him control of the race.
-Cindric jumped up to the top line in his No. 22 Ford in front of Harrison Burton, who in turn tried to dart below Cindric but Cindric threw a block.

-Cindric was all eyes on his mirror as he held off Burton and Brett Moffitt over the final lap to pick up his first career win on Daytona’s oval.
-He makes his Cup Series debut Sunday in the Daytona 500 for Team Penske.
+He’s the first reigning Xfinity champion to win the next year’s season-opening race since 1996 champion Randy LaJoie won the 1997 opener.
+The win was Cindric’s first on Daytona’s oval, and first at the famed track in NASCAR’s second-tier series for Team Penske.

-Cindric last August won the Xfinity Series debut on Daytona’s road course, and a rallycross event early in his career.
-Neither compares to winning on Daytona’s famed 2.5-mile banked oval.
+Cindric won the Xfinity Series debut on Daytona’s road course last August as well as a rallycross event early in his career.
+Neither compares to winning on Daytona’s 2 1/2-mile, high-banked oval.

 “Anything with four wheels, man,” Cindric said.